Randy Jackson (Jacksons singer): Family

 In the 1980s, Jackson dated Bernadette Swann (née Robi), Lynn Swann's ex-wife.
 Swann alleged that Jackson was physically abusive, so she sought refuge at the home of her friend Tina Turner (Swann previously dated Turner's son).
 Turner shot at Jackson after he broke into her home to see Swann.
 Turner decided not to press charges in order to avoid bad press.

 In 1986, Jackson met Alejandra Oaziaza.
-They dated for several years, and have two children together:
+They dated for several years, and have two children together, born in 1989 and 1992.